What Are The Current Green Card Photo Requirements in 2026?

 Head too small or too large

-Measure the chin-to-crown distance after printing and confirm it falls between 1 and 1 and 3/8 inches
+Measure the chin-to-crown distance after printing and confirm that it falls between 1 inch and 1 and 3/8 inches

 Blurry or low resolution

-Use a camera with at least 8 megapixels; check sharpness before printing
+Use a camera with at least 8 megapixels and check the image sharpness before printing

 Wearing glasses